What Is Workplace Violence?

 Training sessions and education programs have to be a central part of preventing workplace violence.
 Managers need to be trained on what harassment and workplace violence are, and how to handle everything from what to do if a complaint is submitted, as well as how to de-escalate certain situations.

 Training should ideally focus on empowering supervisors when it comes to crisis management, as well as helping these company leaders identify potential problems before they become larger.

 The following are some specific steps that can be taken, regarding proactive violence prevention:

 - Do a security audit.
 Employers should do a full assessment and see where potential threats and weaknesses exist.
 Managers should look at internal work areas as well as public areas.

 - Create A Team: Employers should put together a team of managers who are the most highly trained in how to deal with violence that might occur.
 This doesn’t mean all employees aren’t trained, but this team should be the ones that receive specialized training as a crisis response team.
 The team should not only go through regular in-depth training but also drills.
 This team should be part of regular meetings where possible threats are addressed, and new risks are identified.

 - Check-In with Employees: It’s essential for employers to be in-tune with what their employees are thinking, feeling and doing.
 Managers tend to be the front-line here because they’re the ones interacting with employees on a regular basis.
+It is important that managers use employee check-ins to be proactive.
 Managers need to be trained on how to identify red flags, and how these things should be reported and documented.
 There should be a protocol in place for how to deal with employees who are seen as being a possible threat.

 - Foster Discussion: You want your employees to be talking about workplace violence, and where they see potential threats.
 By having open, honest discussions, it can improve company culture, and that actually goes a long way in terms of proactively preventing violence.
 Employees should also be educated on the resources available to them if they experience something they see as a red flag.